codenameone/QRScanner/README.md

 ### Ant Projects

-1. Install the [cn1-codescan](https://github.com/codenameone/cn1-codescan) library into your project.
-1. Build or download the [QRScanner.cn1lib](common/target/qrscanner-1.0-SNAPSHOT.cn1lib) file.
-2. Put the file the `libs` folder of your project.
-3. Right-click on your project and choose `Refresh Libs`
+Use Codename One Preferences to install the QRScanner library.

+or

+Build this project from source, then find the `.cn1lib` file in the `common/target` directory, and copy it to the "libs" directory of your Codename One application project, and select "Refresh Libs".

 Example Code
 ------------